 - Fee structure is highly confusing and not the cheapest out there.

-- Not many available cryptocurrencies compared to other exchanges out there.
+- Not many supported cryptocurrencies compared to other exchanges.

 - Seems to be unable to handle sudden surges of users and has a history of crashing during periods of high price volatility.